StackExchange/dnscontrol/documentation/provider/digitalocean.md

 This means that `ALIAS`, `DHCID`, `DNAME`, `DS`, `FRAME`, `HTTPS`, `LOC`, `OPENPGPKEY`, `PTR`, `SMIMEA`, `SSHFP`, `SVCB`, `TLSA`, `URL`, or `URL301` presumably **do not work** with Digital Ocean.

-In 2025, the provider maintainer hase confirmed that `ALIAS` and `LOC` records are rejected.
+In 2025, the provider maintainer has confirmed that `ALIAS` and `LOC` records are rejected.
 The other ones that do not work are expected in this circumstance. `SPF` records are not a problem since they are turned into `TXT` record types.

 ## Limitations